iconara/athena-guide-content/articles/complex-types.md

 Before Athena I worked a lot with Redshift, and was often frustrated with the lack of complex types.
 The data I worked with almost always contained lists of strings and other similarly "simple" complex types.
 With Athena this is almost never an issue.

+In this article I'm going to cover how to use complex types in three different contexts: how to create tables when you have [complex types in data](#complex-types-in-data), how to work with [complex types in queries](#complex-types-in-queries), and how to deal with [complex types in results](#complex-types-in-results).

+First, let's define complex types so that we're on the same page.

 ## Complex types defined

 Simple types, or "scalars", are things like `number`, `boolean`, `string`, and `timestamp`.
 Complex types are types that refer to other types – or more concretely in the case of Athena, `array`, `map`, and `struct`.